01397/binance/readme.md

-# A data dashboard about bitcoin on binance
+# A data dashboard about bitcoin on binance(it's now only using for watching btc)